dpzhang/Project_ALDA/README.md

 called **Project_ALDA**.

 4. In the home directory of **Project_ALDA**, type in <code>sh alda_install.sh</code>.
-    + After typing in this line of code, you might be asked to input the password of your machine.
+    + After typing in this bash command, you might be asked to input the password of your machine.
-    + After inputting your password, it would start to install all required packages so as to ensure AldaCourse could run successfully and smoothly in your machine.
+    + After inputting your password, Linux would start to install all required packages so as to ensure AldaCourse could run successfully and smoothly in your machine.
-    + **Friendly Reminder**: you only need to install once in your machine, and it might take about 30s to 1min to finish all required installations.
+    + **Friendly Reminder**: you only need to install once, and it might take about 30s to 1min to finish all required installations.
       (patience is a virtue:sunglasses:)

 ## How to launch AldaCourse on **Ubuntu**:
-1. After you have finished installing all required packages, go to the home directory of AldaCourse in your machine and type in <code>sh alda_prep.sh</code>.
+1. Go to the home directory of AldaCourse in your machine and type in
+<code>sh alda_prep.sh</code>.
+    + If you are a first-time user, you can just stay in the same terminal window and input the same command.
-After typing in that command, you will find the terminal you are using could no longer input bash command.
+    + **Notice**: after typing in <code>sh alda_prep.sh</code>, you will find the current terminal you are using could no longer input other bash command.

 2. **Open a new terminal in the same directory**, and type in <code>sh alda_init.sh</code>.
-It would automatically open your default web browser and you will see our amazing interface, powered by Django.
+It would automatically launch your default web browser and you will see our amazing interface, powered by Django.

 ## How to use our program:
 ### I. Schedule Builder
 * Once you have successfully see our beautiful interface, the first thing you want to do, of course, is to input **3 different** classes you want to take